lovelyqian/lovelyqian.github.io/_pages/about.md

 Biography
 ------
-I am currectly a postdoc researcher at <a href="https://vision.ee.ethz.ch/">Computer Vision Lab (CVL)</a>, ETH Zürich,  Switzerland, working with Prof. <a href="https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html">Luc Van Gool</a>.
-I received my Ph.D. degree from School of Computer Science, Fudan University, China,  advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a>, co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>, and Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>, in June 2023.
-Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, China, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>, in June 2018.
+I am currectly a postdoc researcher at <a href="https://insait.ai/">INSAIT</a>, Sofia, Bulgaria, working with Prof. <a href="https://insait.ai/prof-luc-van-gool/">Luc Van Gool</a> and Dr. <a href="https://insait.ai/dr-danda-paudel/">Danda Paudel</a>.
+Previously, I was a postdoc researcher at <a href="https://vision.ee.ethz.ch/">Computer Vision Lab (CVL)</a>, ETH Zürich,  Switzerland, , where I was also fortunate to be mentored by Prof. <a href="https://ee.ethz.ch/the-department/faculty/professors/person-detail.OTAyMzM=.TGlzdC80MTEsMTA1ODA0MjU5.html">Luc Van Gool</a>.

+I received my Ph.D. degree from School of Computer Science, Fudan University, China,  in June 2023, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a> and co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>.
+During my Ph.D studies, I also worked closely with Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
+Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, China, , in June 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.

 My research topics are computer vision and deep learning.
-I mainly focus on few-shot learning, especially cross-domain few-shot learning, and few-shot video action recognition.
-I am also open and willing to explore other 2D vision tasks, e.g., continual learning, prompt learning, domain adaptation/generalization. <strong>If you are interested in my topics, please do not hestitae to reach out.</strong>
+I mainly focus on few-shot learning and cross domain issues, especially cross-domain few-shot learning, and few-shot video action recognition during my Ph.D period.
+Currently, I am also exploring multimodal approaches e.g., grounding and multi-sensor fusion.

+<strong>Recently, I have several <p><font color="red">open positions</font></p> for visiting/master/PhD in INSAIT especially for multimodal related tasks.
+If your are interested in joining or remotely working with us, feel free to drop an email to me: yuqian.fu@insait.ai. </strong>
+<strong>.</strong>